NAGA1729/youflyweaccommodate/README.md

 Azure Bot Service

-Manage Identity

 Azure AI Service

 Search Service

 # PROBLEM STATEMENT:
-The current state of travel planning lacks a seamless integration of air travel and accommodation services, leading to fragmented user experiences and inefficiencies in the booking process.
-Users often face challenges in finding personalized and cost-effective travel solutions due to the disjointed nature of existing platforms.
-This results in a need for a comprehensive solution that combines air travel and accommodation booking in a user-friendly interface.
+The current state of travel planning lacks a seamless integration of  accommodation services, leading to fragmented user experiences and inefficiencies in the booking process.
+Users often face challenges in finding personalized and cost-effective accommodation solutions due to the disjointed nature of existing platforms.
+This results in a need for a comprehensive solution for accommodation booking in a user-friendly interface.